 8. Remember Why You Made Your Resolution

-For 2012, my resolution is to floss daily.
-I am one of those people who only floss before going to the dentist.
-I want to be a good example for my son, and I might as well do something that is good for me in the process.
+This year, my resolution is to floss daily.
+I’m one of those people who only floss before going to the dentist.
+I want to be a good example for my son, and I might as well do something that’s good for me in the process.

-What is your New Year’s resolution for 2012, and how do you plan to keep it?
+What is your New Year’s resolution for this upcoming year, and how do you plan to keep it?

 (Photo Credit: Shutterstock)